-This guide will walk you through everything you need to know about becoming a CNA, from the definition of the job all the way through education, licensure and renewal.
+This guide will walk you through everything you need to know about becoming a CNA, from the definition of the job all the way through education, licensure, and renewal.
+There are many paths to becoming a CNA, and we’ll explore all of them so that you can choose the one that makes the most sense for you.

 What is a CNA?